core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A key management scheme for secure revocation and renewal of group security material, namely group rekeying, is required to be adopted in OSCORE groups.
 The key management scheme has to preserve forward security in the OSCORE group, as well as backward security if this is required by the application.
 In particular, the key management scheme MUST comply with the functional steps defined in {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}.

-Group policies should also take into account the time that the key management scheme requires to rekey the group, on one hand, and the expected frequency of group membership changes, i.e. nodes' joining and leaving, on the other hand.
+Group policies should also take into account the time that the key management scheme requires to rekey the group, on one hand, and the expected frequency of group membership changes, i.e., nodes' joining and leaving, on the other hand.

 That is, it may be desirable to not rekey the group upon every single membership change, in case members' joining and leaving are frequent, and at the same time a single group rekeying instance takes a non-negligible time to complete.